 - Encryption of specific datasets (AES-256-GCM)

 The local TrueNAS system manages keys for data-at-rest.
 Users are responsible for storing and securing their keys.
-TrueNAS SCALE includes the Key Management Interface Protocol (KMIP).
+TrueNAS includes the Key Management Interface Protocol (KMIP).

-If your system loses power or you reboot the system, the datasets, zvols, and all data in an encrypted pool automatically lock to protect the data in that encrypted pool.
+If your system loses power or you reboot the system, all encrypted datasets and zvols lock automatically to protect data.

-SCALE uses lock icons to indicate the encryption state of a root, parent, or child dataset in the tree table on the Datasets screen.
+TrueNAS uses lock icons to indicate the encryption state of a root, parent, or child dataset in the tree table on the Datasets screen.
 Each icon shows a text label with the state of the dataset when you hover the mouse over the icon.

 The Datasets tree table includes lock icons and descriptions that indicate the encryption state of datasets.